akrajbhar-dev/Git-and-GitHub-Tutorial/tutorial.md

 1. By `git branch` command.
 2. By going to .git/HEAD, This is a txt file.
 3. By going to .git/refs/heads, In this folder the branches are listed and when we open each branch txt file, It has ever commits' unique hash ID.
+# Branches
+We can create multiple branches in a git repository.
+When we create a branch, The newly created branch will have all the files and folder of the current branch.
+After that when we do some changes in a branch, Nothing will be changed in other branches until we merge two or more branches.
+# Merge
+Two or more branches can be merged with `git merge <branch name>` command.
+Merge will bring all the work of a branch which is typed with `git merge` to the branch user is currently at.
+But the branch which is being merge is not deleted, It stays same.
+Sometimes merge will create conflicts which comes when both branch will have different new commits in a same file.
+**There are two types of merges.**
+1. Fast-forward merge :- When one branch does not have any new commits after creation/merge to the other branch and only the other branch have new commits and In that other branch, There is no deletions in any commits.
+Then if when we merge that other branch to the current branch, There will be no conflicts.
+2. Non fast-forward merge :-
+	1. When we work on two or more branches simultaneously, But not in same file.
+Then if we merge those branches there will be no conflicts but Git will ask for a message to merge those branches and we will also get an extra commit.
+	2. This time we work in same file from different branches.
+When merging those branches, We will get conflicts and we need to resolve those.